coderefinery/git-intro/content/guide.md

 - Reproducibility: You can specify exact versions in publications enabling others to reproduce your work, and if bugs are found one can find out exactly when it was introduced

-Most learners in a CodeRefinery workshop have developed code for a few years.
+Many learners in a CodeRefinery workshop have developed code for a few years.
 A majority have already encountered Git and have used it to some extent, but in most cases they do not yet feel comfortable with it.
 They lack a good mental model of how Git operates and are afraid of making mistakes.
 Other learners have never used Git before.